top of page

 The course is led by Nigel Fenner, following the chapters in his book Cambridge Sport: in Fenner’s Hands that are also structured as a walking tour.
 The course is administered by U3AC and spread over 5 x 1.5 hour sessions.

-This course will be repeated in Winter / Spring / Summer terms for 2024/2025
+This course will be repeated in Summer term for 2025

 To book a place contact U3AC